tdossett/elasticsearch-graphql-template/README.md

 # Elasticsearch Graphql Template

 > This project demonstrates the use of Nuxt.js, Vue.js, Vuetify, Vue-Apollo, GraphQL and Elasticsearch.
 Nuxt.js uses @nuxtjs/apollo with additional configurations in nuxt.config.js file to establish a connection to the Apollo client for GraphQL using httpEndpoint: 'http://localhost:9100/graphql' that can be access when app is running.
 The Elasticsearch client is configured as Nuxt.js serverMiddleware to establish connection to httpEndpoint: 'http://localhost:9200'.
-Front-End (Vuetify) is accessed via http:localhost:3000.
+Front-End (Vuetify) is accessed via httpEndpoint: 'http://localhost:3000'.

 Note: package: 'apollo-server-express' is the Express and Connect integration of GraphQL Server.
 In addtion all GraphQL 'queries' are demonstrated using Elasticsearch index: 'vue-elastic' while 'mutations' are demonstrated using index: 'blacksopedia'.